-NPR's business news starts with some books for resale.
+NPR's business news starts with worry about American debt.

 (SOUNDBITE OF MUSIC)

 INSKEEP: Fidelity Investments has sold all of its short-term U.S. government debt.
 That limits losses for the country's largest manager of money market funds in case the U.S. Treasury run out of money on October 17th and Congress does not do something about the federal debt limit.